Data2Semantics/d2s-tools/proppred/readme.md

-# Property Prediction Component
+# Property Prediction Library

-This library will contain the elements needed to perform property prediction on nodes in an RDF graph using graph kernels and support vector machines.
+This library allows for doing property prediction on RDF graphs using graph kernels and support vector machines.
+Please have a look at Example.java to see how to use it.

+The library is a maven project and is dependend on the d2s-tools project that is also available from this repository.